OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-23.md

 ## 1 Samuel 23:8

-So Saul summoned all the people for war, to go down to Keilah to besiege David and his men.
+So Saul gathered all the people to go down to Keilah, intending to besiege David and his men.

 ## 1 Samuel 23:9